Tim Isbell, March 21, 2026

 But have we unwittingly allowed other things to distract our hearts away from God?
 Our hearts can be pulled by the magnetic attraction of other things—even good things.
 For example, we can love God’s truth more than the God of truth.
 We can love God’s justice more than the God of justice.
 We can love God’s church more than God.
 We can love a right cause—whether it’s being pro-life or anti-racist—more than God.
 Have our hearts loved the gifts more than the Giver?
 As such, are our orthodoxy and orthopraxy distorted, overemphasizing certain beliefs and behaviors and underemphasizing others?
 Are we polarized because our hearts aren’t properly aligned?

-Repent of demonizing the other,
+Repent of demonizing the other, recognizing that contempt is incompatible with the unity Christ commands.

 – Tim Isbell